sower-proxy/sower/README.md

 Sower also provides an http(s) proxy, which listens to port `8080` by default.
 You can turn it off or use another port at any time.

+The first time you visit a new website, sower will detect if the domain in block list and add it in suggect list.
+So that, you do not need to care about the rules, sower will handle it in a intelligent way.
+The only situation you should care about rules is some site network speed too slow.

 ## Architecture
 For more detail, see [透明代理 Sower 技术剖析](https://wweir.cc/post/%E9%80%8F%E6%98%8E%E4%BB%A3%E7%90%86-sower-%E6%8A%80%E6%9C%AF%E5%89%96%E6%9E%90/)
 ```